 - Stir in the macaroni noodles making sure they are mostly submerged in water.

-- Put the lid on the pressure cooker, move valve to sealing and set it at high pressure for 7 minutes or 1 minute less than what the package directions say for al dente pasta.
+- Put the lid on the pressure cooker, move valve to sealing and set it at high pressure for 5 minutes or half the time than what the package directions say for al dente pasta.

 - When the cook time has ended, carefully do a quick release and turn the instant pot off.